tyler509499/tyler509499.github.com/README.md

 # Privacy Policy

-Dr. KoKo app takes your privacy seriously.
+Bird KoKo app takes your privacy seriously.
 To better protect your privacy I provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information